Module: Page Builder

 Enable widgets in the template

-So far, we have walked through the steps of creating a page template that displays structured product data with different styling options.
+So far, we have walked through the steps of creating a page template that displays structured service data with different styling options.

 Next, let’s make the template truly flexible by adding the option to dynamically add Editable areas to the template based on configurable properties.